Georgia HVAC License: How to Become an HVAC Contractor in Georgia

 Macon, GA 31217

 TAKE LICENSING EXAM: The state of Georgia has contracted with PSI/AMP testing services to administer the exam.
 Once you have been approved for testing, the board will notify you that you are eligible to schedule either your Class I Restricted Examination or your Class II Unrestricted Examination.
 If approved, AMP will provide you with a Candidate Information Bulletin, which includes an outline of topics covered in the examination like general knowledge and business and law as well as protocols for applying.
-Applicants are responsible for submitting a scheduling form and correct fee to PSI by the posted deadline.
-The deadline dates are available on the board website.
-If you achieve a passing grade of 70%, you will receive your license.
+In October 2022 the Georgia Construction Industry Licensing Board and PSI announced the introduction of continuous testing rather than scheduled testing dates.
+PSI says continuous testing greatly reduces the time for exam-approved applicants to obtain an exam appointment.
+The Board will send a list of applicants who are approved to sit for an exam to PSI, and PSI will import the information into its system.
+PSI will then email each exam candidate a confirmation and instructions on how to schedule their exam appointment.
+Candidates should allow 7 business days from notice of the Board's approval to receive the email from PSI.
+If you achieve a passing grade of 70% you will receive your license.

 How Long Does it Take to Get an HVAC Contractors License in Georgia?